 Following completion of each OMS3 core rotation by group discipline (Internal Medicine 1, 2, and 3; Surgery 1 and 2; Obstetrics/Gynecology; Pediatrics; Family Medicine; and Psychiatry), the student must complete an NBME Subject Exam.
 Subject examinations are administered on the last Friday of every time slot.
-Exams are administered at the following locations: LECOM Erie, LECOM Seton Hill, LECOM Bradenton, select regional campuses and year-long training sites, as well at Prometric testing sites.
+If there is an exception to this date, students will be emailed by the clinical education department and will be responsible for noting these changes.
+Students must complete the Subject Exam corresponding to the core rotation that they are currently on that month.
+Failure to take the corresponding Shelf Exam during the respective block will result in a zero as the grade for the exam and the rotation.
+Exams can be administered remotely as well as at the following locations: LECOM Erie, LECOM Seton Hill, LECOM Bradenton, select regional campuses and year-long training sites, and Prometric testing sites.

-OMS3 students must take and pass the Subject Exams of Family Medicine, Internal Medicine, Obstetrics/Gynecology, Pediatrics, Psychiatry, and Surgery before they progress into their OMS4 year.
+OMS3 students must take all of the Subject Exams of Family Medicine, Internal Medicine, Obstetrics/Gynecology, Pediatrics, Psychiatry, and Surgery before they progress into their OMS4 year.
+The failure of three or more requires the passing of the comprehensive exam before advancement to the 4th year.